ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-account-conflict.md

 {{site.data.keyword.attribute-definition-list}}

-# Why do I see conflict Cloudability account conflict in the logs after running the DA?
+# Why do I see a Cloudability account conflict in the deployment logs of the DA?
 {: #troubleshoot-cldy-account-conflict}
 {: troubleshoot}

-The {{site.data.keyword.cloud_notm}} account has already been added to the Cloudability account.
+The conflict is because the {{site.data.keyword.cloud_notm}} account exists in the Cloudability account prior to deployment.
 {: shortdesc}

-The deployment of the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture failed with the following error message in the schematics logs:
+The deployment of the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture failed with a similar error message in the schematics logs:
 {: tsSymptoms}

 ```log